 In order to integrate results with their sales pipeline, Dollar Flight Club sends the contact information they collect through the typeform to both HubSpot and the HubSpot CRM.
 At the moment they are doing this via Zapier.

 Alternatively, you can use Typeform’s native HubSpot integration to send the data.
 Here’s how it’s done:

 1. Click on the Integrate tab and select the Connect button next to the ‘Send New Contacts to HubSpot’ option.

 2. Connect to your HubSpot account by completing your login details.
-Then select which block to pull the email address from (in this case, it’s the Email block).
+Then select which question to pull the email address from (in this case, it’s the Email question).

 3. Now you can match other questions in your typeform to the contact properties in HubSpot.
 Click ‘Let’s do this’.

 4. You can now go through and map the questions you’ve asked to the corresponding contact properties you’d like to update in HubSpot.